gusgonnet/docs/firmware/firmware.md

 }
 ```

+{{#if raspberry-pi}}
+On the Raspberry Pi, this function works on pins BCM12, BCM13, BCM18 and BCM19, but only one pin per timer group can be used.

+The timer groups are BCM12/BCM18, BCM13/BCM19.

+The PWM frequency must be the same for all pins.
+{{else}}
 - On the Core, this function works on pins D0, D1, A0, A1, A4, A5, A6, A7, RX and TX.
 - On the Photon and Electron, this function works on pins D0, D1, D2, D3, A4, A5, WKP, RX and TX with a caveat: PWM timer peripheral is duplicated on two pins (A5/D2) and (A4/D3) for 7 total independent PWM outputs.
 For example: PWM may be used on A5 while D2 is used as a GPIO, or D2 as a PWM while A5 is used as an analog input.
 However A5 and D2 cannot be used as independently controlled PWM outputs at the same time.
 - Additionally on the Electron, this function works on pins B0, B1, B2, B3, C4, C5.